top of page

 As we began to head towards the exit of the port of Piraeus, we passed by the high speed ferry SPEEDRUNNER III of Aegean Speed Lines.
 She was operating on the Piraeus-Serifos-Sifnos-Milos line for the second season in a row, and it was her fourth consecutive summer on the Western Cyclades under her company.
 In 2017 she was on the Piraeus-Serifos-Sifnos-Milos-Kimolos-Folegandros-Sikinos line, while in 2018 she stopped serving Folegandros and Sikinos, followed by Kimolos in 2019.

 Another view of the KRITI II.
 Built in 1979, she has been owned by ANEK Lines since 1996, and began service for them on the Adriatic Sea in 1997.
 She was first on the Patras-Igoumenitsa-Corfu-Ancona line, before spending one season on the Patras-Igoumenitsa-Corfu-Trieste line in 2001.
-She then moved to the Piraeus-Heraklion line in 2002, and remained there until 2011 (with the sole exception being a spell on the Piraeus-Chios-Mytilene-Limnos-Thessaloniki line during the 2009 season).
-She spent two seasons on the Patras-Igoumenitsa-Corfu-Venice line in 2012 and 2013, which were followed by a season on the Piraeus-Chania line in 2014, before she moved to the Piraeus-Heraklion line in 2015.
+She then moved to the Piraeus-Heraklion line in 2002, and remained there until 2011.
+She then spent two seasons on the Patras-Igoumenitsa-Corfu-Venice line in 2012 and in 2013, which were followed by a season on the Piraeus-Chania line in 2014, before she moved back to the Piraeus-Heraklion line in 2015.

 The FLYINGCAT 4 seen in Piraeus, carrying the new livery that was introduced by Hellenic Seaways on all its high speed craft.
 Usually seen on the Cyclades, she was spending her second consecutive season on the Saronic Gulf, serving the Piraeus-Poros-Hydra-Ermioni-Spetses-Porto Cheli line.